OpenWaterFoundation/owf-app-infomapper-ng-doc-user/mkdocs-project/docs/appendix-adding-a-story/add-story.md

 # InfoMapper / Story / Adding a Story

+**NOTE: This section is a work in progress and will likely change until this message is removed.**

 Stories can be used in applications by combining text, interactive maps, and other multimedia content to tell an immersive narrative.